As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Is Opal Worth More than Gold?

 Opal is more expensive than gold, for sure.
 Today, the gold price is around $60 per gram, which is $12 per carat.
-At the same time, opal can be purchased from $10 to thousands of dollars per carat, and in exceptional cases, the material of the best quality reaches $6,000 per carat.
+At the same time, opal can be purchased for $10 to thousands of dollars per carat, and in exceptional cases, the best quality material can be purchased for $6,000 per carat.

 What color Opal is Most Valuable?